How to Use Custom AutoFilter in Excel & Google Sheets

 - First, turn on the filter.
 Select the data range (A1:B6) and in the Toolbar, click on the Filter button.

 - Click on the filter button next to Product (cell A1).
-In the drop-down menu click on Filter by Condition and choose Text contains.
+In the drop down, click Filter by Condition and then Text contains.

 - In the box enter the text you want to filter (Wireless) and click OK.